Swmarly/anime-figure-collection/readme.md

-# Kawaii Figure Vault
+# Anime Figure Collection

-Kawaii Figure Vault is a personal playground for experimenting with a dreamy anime-themed figure gallery.
+Anime Figure Collection is a personal playground for experimenting with a dreamy anime-themed figure gallery.
 The site pairs a static, highly polished front page with a lightweight Cloudflare Worker so the collection can be curated from anywhere without rebuilding the site.

 ## How the project fits together
 - **Static gallery** – `index.html`, `styles.css`, and `script.js` render the public collection.
 The layout focuses on soft gradients, animated sparkles, and scroll-triggered reveals to give the page the feel of a collector's shrine.